Registration for the Exchange Program is now Open.

 - Rank 8 overseas destinations in your order of preference from first to last.
 Keep in mind that "popular" placements are the most competitive and therefore the most challenging to obtain.

-- Personal interview with the Head of the Student Exchange Program or by another member of the Selection Committee.
+- Some candidates will have a personal interview with the Student Exchange Program Coordinator or by another member of the Selection Committee.

 *Students selected for study abroad will be notified in early April each year.